 - Students seeking readmission shall be given two attempts to be successful on selected skill competencies.

-- All students readmitted to NUR 101 are required to take Nursing Process (NUR 105) in Jan Plan.
+- All students readmitted to NUR 111 are required to take a nursing bridge course prior to NUR 111.

-- Readmitted students are required to utilize current required textbooks and materials for the course which is being repeated.
+- Readmitted students are expected to use current required textbooks and materials for a repeated course.

 - The following grades make a student ineligible for readmission:

 - 'C' or below in NUR 111

 - 'C-' or below in any other Nursing course at FLCC